apollographql/apollo-client/docs/source/apollo-server/tools.md

 ### apolloServer(schema, [...])

-`apolloServer` is a convenient function that generates an express-middleware.
-It combines all of the tools and has a straightforward interface:
+`apolloServer` is a convenient function that generates an express middleware (it uses express-graphql under the hood).
+It combines all of the tools in graphql-tools and has a simple to use interface:

 ```
 import { apolloServer } from 'graphql-tools';